By Amy Gorin, MS, RDN

 Curious about the top vegetarian sources of omega-3s?
 This list covers the best vegan and vegetarian omega-3 supplement options, as well as the best food sources of vegan and vegetarian DHA and EPA.
 If you're looking for a vegan alternative to fish oil, here you go!

 October is Vegetarian Awareness Month, so what better time to talk about how to get your fill of vegetarian sources of omega-3s!
 I’ve been an ovo-lacto vegetarian (meaning I eat eggs and dairy) for almost half my life, so this is a topic near and near to my heart—and diet.

 Whether or not you’re a vegetarian, you may not be eating all the fatty fish you need to get your fill of EPA and DHA, so read on!
 There are vegetarian and vegan sources of omega-3s aplenty!

 Before we get going, let me first give a quick primer on the three types of omega-3s:

 This long-chain omega-3 fatty acid is found in certain types of algae, as well as the fatty fish who eat those algae—including salmon and trout.
 If you’re wondering: You’ll find DHA in the largest amounts in your brain and eyes.
 The omega-3 is also present in heart tissue.

 Also a long-chain omega-3 fatty acid, EPA is found in algae and fatty fish.
 Unlike DHA, it's not stored in the brain and eyes in significant amounts.
 But it’s super important for heart health.

-· Alpha-linolenic acid (ALA): This short-chain omega-3 fatty acid is found in plant-based foods, including ground flaxseeds, chia seeds, hemp seeds, tofu, and some cooking oil (like flaxseed oil).
+This short-chain omega-3 fatty acid is found in plant-based foods, including ground flaxseeds, chia seeds, hemp seeds, tofu, and some cooking oil (like flaxseed oil).
 While ALAs are important to the diet, just a small fraction of ALA converts to DHA and EPA in the body.

 At a minimum, most vegetarians should look to take a daily algae omega-3 supplement providing at least 250 milligrams of EPA and DHA.
 Front-of-package numbers can be misleading, so it’s important to look at the supplements facts label to determine this amount–and to buy oil-based supplements that are indeed a great source of EPA and DHA omega-3s.